 The aim of this goal is to increase economic advantages for smaller island states and the least developed countries by promoting responsible use of marine life through sustainable fishing, aqua culture and tourism.

-Better Places is committed to ensuring the preservation of life below water by cooperating solely with responsible and certified marine tour operations, and contributing to limiting single-use plastic water bottles through our partnership with the social enterprise Dopper.
+Better Places Travel is committed to ensuring the preservation of life below water by cooperating solely with responsible and certified marine tour operations, and contributing to limiting plastic waste, such as single-use plastic bottles, through various waste minimization initiatives and partnerships.

 GOAL 15 – LIFE ON LAND